Summary of Bernd and Hilla Becher

 In Blast Furnaces Sequence, the audience's attention is arrested by the complexity of the blast furnaces, which twist and contort in a multitude of ways, with serpentine lines that suggest organic forms such as bodies.
 The images emphasize the aesthetic qualities of the forms on display, encouraging a consideration of the similarities between industrial sites and modern sculpture.

-9 Gelatin Silver Prints - Tate Modern
+9 Gelatin Silver Prints - Collection of the Tate, United Kingdom

 Industrial Facades Typology